esimov/stackblur-go/README.md

 ## API call

-The API call is very simple: you have to expose an image file and a blur radius to the `Process` function.
+The API is very simple: you have to expose an image file and a blur radius to the `Process` function.

 ```Go
 stackblur.Process(src, blurRadius)